zilto/passe-passe/README.md

 ![credentials_list](./docs/credentials_list.PNG)

 ## Motivation
-This project was built after one year of coding during some summer free time (2020).
-I wanted to build a tool I would use, and make it polished.
-This goal was a great source of motivation to structure a problem, and then finding a strategy to solve it through all the documentations.
+This project was built after one year of coding during my summer free time (2020).
+I wanted to build a tool I would use, and make the final result polished.
+Working with a concrete purpose in mind was a great source of motivation to structure the problem, devise a strategy to solve it, through all the documentations, and code the solution.

 ## Things I've learned
 This project introduced me to various concepts: